Meet Serena

 Welcome, friend!
 My name is Serena (she/her) and I am a Taiwanese-American licensed clinical social worker based in Santa Barbara, CA though I also provide remote telehealth therapy for clients all across California!

-I have been on the other side of the couch, so to speak, and I am well acquainted with the challenges that trauma and mental health poses on our lives, both as a clinician and as a survivor.
+My work as a therapist is especially sacred because I have been on the other side of the couch, so to speak.
+I am well acquainted with the challenges that trauma and mental health poses on our lives, both as a clinician and as a survivor.
 More than that, I bear witness to the powerful transformation that can happen when we commit to our healing and self-reflection.
 I won’t be a clinician on the other side; rather, I’ll be by your side exploring with you.
 We can cultivate these values in our work together.

-Outside of my work as a therapist, I love to rock climb, a pillar in my own self-care!
-I am also passionate about writing songs that capture unique human experiences and stories, especially when such stories call us to hold space for tension between joy and sorrow, hope and lament, life and death.
-I am married to my incredible husband who is an associate pastor of a progressive church denomination.
-Together, we work towards creating safe spaces for young folks to ask large questions, and to foster hearts for social justice among all generations for the betterment of our world.
+• I am married to my incredible husband who is an associate pastor of a progressive church denomination.
+Together, we work towards creating safe spaces for young folks to ask large questions, and to foster hearts for social justice among all generations.

 • Values and approaches integrated into therapy